Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

-We furthermore require that $r_2$ is much smaller than $1$, say $r_2< 1/10$ (as it turns out, by choosing $\delta$ small enough, we can make $\slack$ so small that $r_2$ is below any desired constant).
-For the ease of presentation, we will not specify the constants that should be chosen for $r_1$ and $r_2$, but it will follow from the analysis that constants exist that will make the arguments work.
-Note that in our application Lemma~\ref{lem:multipleFingerprints}, we will have $\sigma=\Theta(n^{-8})$, one should think of $r_1$ as much larger than $r_0$ and $r_2$ as much larger than $r_1$.
+We require that $r_2$ is much smaller than $1$, say $r_2< 1/10$ (as it turns out, by choosing $\delta$ small enough, we can make $\slack$ and $\lambda$ so small that $r_2$ is below any desired constant).
+For the ease of presentation, we will not explicitly specify the constants $c_1,c_2$, but it will follow from the analysis that constants exist that will make the arguments work.
+Note that in our application of \Cref{lem:multipleFingerprints}, we will have $\sigma=\Theta(n^{-8})$.
+Furthermore, one should think of $r_1$ as much larger than $r_0$ and $r_2$ as much larger than $r_1$.